 After your initial discussion with your supervisor, you will be assigned a unique secure folder on TEAMS.
-You will be assessed on the contents of this folder (10% project mark) and should demonstrate steady progress thoughout the course of the module.
+You will be assessed on the contents of this folder (10% project mark) and should demonstrate steady progress throughout the course of the module.
 In this folder you must keep:

 - A pdf copy of every source paper you cite in your thesis/dissertation.
 Thus you will accumulate a library of papers to be used in your thesis.
 A steady accumulation of papers that correspond to your bibliography will be marked highly, whereas a last minute deposition will be marked down.
-Fake references or references cited in your work but not present in your folder will be penalised. - An early outline and at least two intermediate drafts of your thesis (eg at end of semester 1 and another a few weeks before submission).
+Fake references or references cited in your work but not present in your folder will be penalised. - Drafts of your thesis every 2 weeks (time stamped).
 This creates a digital paper trail that can be used as evidence against your use of AI.
 Again demonstrating steady progress will be marked highly, whereas a last minute deposition of a finished thesis will be marked down.